logical/webtronix/README.md

 LATEST
 ------

-I have been fixing the capabilities of Webtronix.I can now access components, models , or whole circuits across domains.
-I picture a whole ecosystem of people making stuff from component to complete tools and merging them using system of coss domain engineering tools like webtronix.
+I have been adding capabilities to Webtronix.I can now access components, models , or whole circuits across domains.
+I picture a whole ecosystem of people making stuff from components to complete tools and merging them using a system of coss domain engineering tools like webtronix.
+The main obstacle to this will be standards.
+I cannot create standards such as file formats. :(

 BUG warning:
 I have been doing a lot of rearranging so the code may be buggy.